ovh/docs/pages/bare_metal_cloud/virtual_private_servers/adding-secondary-dns-on-vps/guide.en-gb.md

 - If the domain name is managed by an external registrar **or** it uses external DNS servers at this point, log in to the control panel of your DNS provider and add a DNS zone record of the type TXT with the subdomain "ownercheck" and the value provided by executing [step 1](#retrievecode).

-- If the domain is managed by OVHcloud as its registrar **and** it uses OVHcloud DNS servers, add the TXT record in the `Web Cloud`{.action} section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+- If the domain is managed by OVHcloud as its registrar **and** it uses OVHcloud DNS servers, go to the `Web Cloud`{.action} section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+Then click on `Domain names`{.action} on the left banner on the screen and choose your domain name.
+In the center of the screen, go to `DNS zone`{.action} and click on the `Add an entry`{.action} button.
+Finally, follow the step-by-step process to add the TXT record.
 You can follow the instructions in our [DNS zone guide](/pages/web_cloud/domains/dns_zone_edit) if you are not familiar with this process.

 ![Secondary DNS](images/sec-04.png){.thumbnail}